 Have you testified in federal court and been recognized by federal (and state) courts as a expert in police procedure?

 Yes.
 I have been qualified and have testified as a police procedures expert in jury trials in state and federal courts.
 For a list of locations see “Maps.”

 Do you have any practical experience in the development of police policy?

 Yes.
 Not only did I develop policies for two state police organizations when I was a law enforcement practitioner, but in 2006 I co-authored a model policy on digital imaging for the International Association of Chief’s of Police (IACP).
 IACP model policies are used by police administrators nationwide as guidelines for departmental policy development.
 Furthermore, I teach a graduate-level class on the development and evaluation of standard operating procedure that creates actual standard operating procedures for police departments.
 The majority of the policies that are developed under my supervision are adopted for implementation by law enforcement organizations.

 I am willing to work nationally and have been retained as an expert throughout the United States and the District of Columbia.
+I have also provided expert testimony internationally, in Canada and Australia specifically.
 For a list of locations see “Maps.”

 The estimated breakdown of cases I have been asked to review:Plaintiff: 80%

 Do you prefer to testify for plaintiff or defense?